iiscleap/ZEST/README.md

 ## Examples of F0 conversion

 We show three examples of how the F0 conversion works in ZEST.
 We show three examples from three test settings - DSDT (source and reference speaker seen but different with unseen text), USS (Unseen source speaker with seen reference speaker/emotion and unseen text) and UTE (seen source speaker with unseen reference speaker/emotion and unseen text).
+The first row indicates the F0 contour of the **source** speech signal, the second row indicates pitch contour of the **reference** speech signal while the last row indicates the **converted** F0 contour.

 DSDT|  USS| UTE
 :-------------------------:|:-------------------------:|:--------------------------:|